roahmlab/tidybot_ros/src/tidybot_moveit_config/README.md

 ## 📖 Overview

-This package contains the MoveIt2 configuration for the TidyBot++ mobile manipulator.
-It is the combination of the auto-generated moveit_config package and additional config files
+This package contains the auto-generated moveit_config package from the Tidybot URDF in `tidybot_description` and additional config files

 ## 🎯 Key Components